 Local Anesthesia Permit Application

-The Board may issue a permit authorizing a dental hygienist to provide restorative duties if the applicant successfully completes the following:
+The Board may issue a permit authorizing a dental hygienist to provide restorative duties if the applicant meets the requirements set forth in NDAC 20-04-01-03.1(3)(a).

 RDH/RDA restorative procedures allowed under direct supervision of a dentist: